 As usual, this kind of blanket predictability is valuable to social media services since these profiles can be used for tracking purchase and entertainment preferences, targeted ads, and even for predicting political affiliations.

-Chances are, even if you don’t have a social media account, if your friends or relatives do, then your behavior can still be predicted with a certain degree of accuracy (around 61% , according to the study.)
+Chances are, even if you don’t have a social media account but your friends or relatives do, your behavior can still be predicted with a certain degree of accuracy (around 61%, according to the study.)

 Keep in mind that this study doesn’t prove that Twitter or Facebook are actually using these predictive models with their algorithms — it just shows that they can.